-3. Connect the flat end of the cable to any available USB port on your notebook or desktop computer.

-- 4. Press the Computer button on the remote control to select your computer as the source.
-(The wireless mouse function doesn't work when other sources are selected.) - 5.
+- 3. Connect the flat end of the cable to any available USB port on your notebook or desktop computer. - 4.
+Set the USB Type B setting in the projector's Extended menu to Link 21L (see page 112). - 5.
+Press the Computer button on the remote control to select your computer as the source.
+(The wireless mouse function doesn't work when other sources are selected.) - 6.
 If necessary, configure your computer to work with a USB mouse.
 See your computer documentation for details.